netguru/BlueSwift/Readme.md

 ## 📡 Advertisement:

-Below you can find a code sample the setup the iPhone to advertise Bluetooth.
+Below you can find a code sample the setup the iPhone to advertise Bluetooth.<br/>
 That's all it takes to advertise one service containing one characteristic.

 ```swift